Legal education in Norway: History

 In general, foreign degrees do not qualify for admission to the legal profession in Norway.
 However, since the 1990s licensed advocates (barristers, attorneys) from member states of the European Economic Area may be licensed to practice in Norway under certain conditions, that includes sufficient familiarity with Norwegian law and command of the Norwegian (Scandinavian) language (Danish and Swedish speakers are not expected to speak in Norwegian as the languages are mutually intelligible).
 Holders of professional legal degrees from the European Economic Area may also be admitted as trainee advocates under certain conditions.
 Due to the similarity of their legal systems as well as languages, foreign lawyers practising in Norway are mostly Danish or Swedish.
 Correspondingly, Norwegian lawyers may be licensed to practice in Denmark and Sweden.
 A Norwegian professional legal degree is the only degree that qualifies for the positions of judge and prosecutor, although there have been rare exceptions made for Danish and Swedish lawyers (for example Karin M. Bruzelius, a supreme court justice educated in Sweden).

 Professional law programme

-The professional law programme is an integrated 5-year university programme with roots dating back to 1736 and the only programme that qualifies for admission to the legal profession and the protected title lawyer (jurist).
+The professional law programme is an integrated 5-year university programme with roots dating back to 1736, and up until 2021, it was the only programme that qualified for admission to the legal profession and the protected title lawyer (jurist).
+Today, it is also possible to become "jurist" and "advokat" through the standard bachelors degree (3 years) and master's degree (2 years).
 Graduates may go on to practise law as advocates (barristers), join the judiciary as judges or work as prosecutors, although many also join the civil service or corporate sector.

 Students may call themselves stud.jur., a title that designates a student on a professional law programme.